Soldiers' Monument (Santa Fe, New Mexico): Chiseling

 On August 8, 1974, the word "savage" was chiseled off.
 The chairman of the All-Indian Pueblo Council, Del Lovato, stated "I'm happy it's off [the word 'savage'] and I hope it stays off, period."
 It was reported that a young man wearing a hard hat walked into the plaza and chiseled out the word "savage" from the monument.
 His identity has never been confirmed, although a woman claims it was her father.
 The Santa Fe New Mexican newspaper reported that the man was described as being "in his 20s and having long blond hair" worn in a pony tail.
 A witness stated that no one questioned the man because he "looked official."
 At the time of the incident, the state historian, Dr. Myra Ellen Jenkins, said her "immediate reaction was that I doubt it was an Indian [who performed the chisling] but some Anglo kook."
 She went on to add that "Vandalism is not an Indian characteristic.
 Protest, yes; vandalism, no."

 The reference to Native Americans as 'savages' in panel text #4 had long been a sore point to Native community groups who felt that the entire monument was an affront to their people because it "paid homage to Union soldiers who helped cement a claim to the territory for a nation that believed its [manifest] destiny stretched westward."

-Subsequently, various unauthorised alterations have been made to the obelisk, including the markering of 'courageous' in 2014 over the area where 'savage' had been previously chiseled, and in 2020 further blunt damage to the side of the obelisk previously chiseled along with spray-painting over other parts.
+Subsequently, various unauthorized alterations have been made to the obelisk, including the marking of "courageous" in 2014 over the area where "savage" had been previously chiseled, and in 2020 further blunt damage to the side of the obelisk previously chiseled along with spray-painting over other parts.